scie-nz/aorist/README.md

 ## Constraints

 A constraint is a fact that can be verified about an abstract concept.
 A constraint may have dependent constraints.
 For instance, we may have the constraint "is consistent" on `DataSetup`, that further breaks down into:
 - "datasets are replicated",
 - "users are instantiated",
 - "role bindings are created",
 - "data access policies are enforced".

 Dependent constraints simply tell us what needs to hold, in order for a constraint to be true.
-Dependent constraints may be defined on the same concept, or on dependent concepts.
+Dependent constraints may be defined on the same concept, on dependent concepts, or on higher-order concepts, but they may not create a cycle.
+So we cannot say that constraint A depends on B, B depends on C, and C depends on A.

+When dependent constraints are defined on lower-order concepts, we will consider the dependency to be satisfied when *ALL* constraints of the dependent kind associated with the lower-order concepts directly inheriting from the constrained concept have been satisfied.

+For instance we may say that a constraint placed on the DataSetup (our abstraction for a Data Warehouse or Data Lake), of the kind: "no columns contain PII" is to be satisfied when all columns in *ALL* the tables are confirmed to not contain any PII.

+When dependent constraints are defined on higher-order concepts, we will consider the dependency to be satisfied when the dependent constraint placed on the exact higher-order ancestor has been satisfied.

+So for instance, a model trained on data from the data warehouse may be publishable on the web if we can confirm that no data in the warehouse whatsoever contains any PII.
+This is a very strict guarantee, but it is logically correct -- if there is no PII in the warehouse, there can be no PII in the model.
+This is why we could have a constraint at the model-level that depends on the DataSetup-level "no PII" constraint.

+## Programs

+Constraints are satisfiable in two stages:
+1. First, any dependent constraints must be satisfied.
+2. Then, a program associated with the constraint must run successfully.

+The program is where the actual data manipulation happens.
+Examples of programs
+are: "move this data from A to B", or "train this model", or "anonymize this data," etc. The programs are written as templates, with full access to the instantiated object hierarchy.

+A program is written in a "dialect" that encompases what is considered to be valid code.
+For instance, "Python3 with numpy and PyTorch" would be a dialect.
+For Python dialects, we may attach a conda `requirements.txt` file, or a Docker image to the dialect, etc. For R dialects we may attach a list of libraries and an R version, or a Docker image.

+## Drivers

+Note that multiple programs may exist that could technically satisfy a constraint.
+A **driver** decides which program to apply (given a preference ordering) and is responsible for instantiating it into valid code that will run in the specific deployment.
+A driver could, for instance, be responsible for translating the constraint graph into valid Airflow code that will run in a particular data deployment, etc.